jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/0_Loadcase.typ

 /* -------------------------------------------------------------------------- */
 #pagebreak(weak:true)

-// TODO Title
+// Title was tested and is inshallah fine

-// new subsection added - theoretical background for curvature study and applying the knowledge gained.
-Thus, update the intro for this section
-== Load Case Study and Impact of Filling Agent <chap_3_0>
+== Load Case Assessment and Filling Media Influence<chap_3_0>
 In @chap_1_0, the primary objective was to identify specific requirements for experimental structural certification tests of #gls("swith", long:true).
 The analysis revealed that no single standard currently exists dedicated to the certification of #glspl("swith").
 Consequently, existing state-of-the-art standards were evaluated and filtered to establish essential certification requirements.
 These identified standards not only serve certification purposes but could also be leveraged to inform design decisions.

 The evaluation of these standards indicated varying flexibility regarding tank filling agents.
 While some testing protocols permitted the substitution of hydrogen with alternative filling agents, others mandated the use of hydrogen.
 For practical applications involving hydrogen, a thorough understanding of its properties is essential.
 These properties were extensively elaborated in @chap_2_0.
 In @chap_2_0_2, it was established that while hydrogen can be utilized in experimental settings, its direct application in long tubes under high pressure, as typically required for #glspl("swith"), presents significant challenges.